Catherine de' Medici's building projects

-Catherine de' Medici's building projects included the Valois chapel at Saint-Denis, the Tuileries Palace, and the Hôtel de la Reine in Paris, and extensions to the château of Chenonceau, near Blois.
-Born in 1519 in Florence to an Italian father and a French mother, Catherine de' Medici was a daughter of both the Italian and the French Renaissance.
+The French queen Catherine de' Medici was patron for building projects including the Valois chapel at the Basilica of Saint-Denis, the Tuileries Palace, and the Hôtel de la Reine in Paris, and extensions to the Château de Chenonceau, near Blois.
+Born in 1519 in Florence, Catherine de' Medici was a daughter of both the Italian and the French Renaissance.
 She grew up in Florence and Rome under the wing of the Medici popes, Leo X and Clement VII.
-In 1533, at the age of fourteen, she left Italy and married Henry, the second son of Francis I and Queen Claude of France.
+In 1533, at the age of fourteen, she left Italy and married Henry, the second son of King Francis I of France.
 On doing so, she entered the greatest Renaissance court in northern Europe.

 King Francis set his daughter-in-law an example of kingship and artistic patronage that she never forgot.
 She witnessed his huge architectural schemes at Chambord and Fontainebleau.
 She saw Italian and French craftsmen at work together, forging the style that became known as the first School of Fontainebleau.
 Francis died in 1547, and Catherine became queen consort of France.
 But it wasn't until her husband King Henry's death in 1559, when she found herself at forty the effective ruler of France, that Catherine came into her own as a patron of architecture.
 Over the next three decades, she launched a series of costly building projects aimed at enhancing the grandeur of the monarchy.
 During the same period, however, religious civil war gripped the country and brought the prestige of the monarchy to a dangerously low ebb.

 Catherine loved to supervise each project personally.
 The architects of the day dedicated books to her, knowing that she would read them.
-Though she spent colossal sums on the building and embellishment of monuments and palaces, little remains of Catherine's investment today: one Doric column, a few fragments in the corner of the Tuileries gardens, an empty tomb at Saint Denis.
+Though she spent colossal sums on the building and embellishment of monuments and palaces, little remains of Catherine's investment today: one Doric column, a few fragments in the corner of the Tuileries Garden, an empty tomb at Saint-Denis.
 The sculptures she commissioned for the Valois chapel are lost, or scattered, often damaged or incomplete, in museums and churches.
 Catherine de' Medici's reputation as a sponsor of buildings rests instead on the designs and treatises of her architects.
 These testify to the vitality of French architecture under her patronage.